 Of course, we're going to kill about 10,000 of them for every one of us they kill.
 Not that our soldiers' deaths really count, since they're drones sacrificed for the good of the Hive.
-I suppose that's why George Bush pays no attention to the deaths of American soldiers.
+I suppose that's why the last few American Presidents paid no attention to the deaths of American soldiers.
 As for the "enemy," they're just Under-People, so who counts how many of them we rub out?

 I have for a few years thought the main problem of the human race--the main sin, if you will--is hubris, thinking one is god-like, believing one has the power to move millions of people around like pieces on a cosmic chessboard.
 Barnett's book has not disabused me of that notion, only confirmed it.